 I work primarily in the fields of public opinion and electoral behaviour, with a focus on Britain and the EU.
-My main research at the moment concentrates on two themes.
-First, I'm trying to explain the changing role of social cleavages in predicting party choice in Britain.
+My research at the moment concentrates on two themes.
+First, I'm trying to explain the changing role of social cleavages, class and religion, in predicting party choice in Britain.
 Second, I'm trying to explain the circumstances in which voters blame some governments for policy failures, but are willing to absolve other governments of responsibility for exactly the same problems.

 I also have continuing research interests in the Northern Irish party system and am one of the directors of the 2016 Northern Irish Assembly Election Study; generational changes in political attitudes, especially in Britain; and how different types of economic factors influence party choices.